drand/drand/docs/DEPLOYMENT.md

 1. Generate the long-term key pair for each node
 2. Each node starts their daemon
-3. Leader starts the command as a coordinator & every participant connect to the coordinator to setup the network
+3. Leader starts the command as a coordinator & every participant connects to the coordinator to setup the network

 This document explains how to do the setup with the drand binary itself. drand